kristinemlarson/gnssrefl/README.md

 - Please include the operating system of your computer.

-Would you like to join our <code>gnssrefl</code> users email list?
-Send an email to gnss-ir-request@postal.unavco.org and put the word subscribe (or unsubscribe to leave) in your email subject.

 <HR>

 **Acknowledgements**

 - [Radon Rosborough](https://github.com/raxod502) helped with
 python/packaging questions and improved our docker distribution.